 Data Collection Notes

-A baseline survey of households and communities in Tonga was conducted before workers left to work in New Zealand, and then these same households were re-interviewed 6, 12 and 24 months later.
-The baseline survey was conducted between October 2007 and April 2008.
+A baseline survey of households and communities in Vanuatu was conducted before workers left to work in New Zealand, and then these same households were re-interviewed 6, 12 and 24 months later.
+The baseline survey conducted between October 2007 and April 2008.
 Three rounds of follow-up surveys were then conducted.
 The first took place between April and July 2008, approximately six months after the baseline survey.
 This was intended to be a time when RSE workers were still in the midst of their 7 month stint abroad.
-However, as in practice many contracts were for shorter than 7 months, approximately two-thirds of Tongan RSE workers in the sample had returned by the time of this survey.
+However, as in practice many contracts were for shorter than 7 months, approximately one-fifth of Vanuatu RSE workers in the sample had returned by the time of this survey.
 The second follow-up survey took place between October 2008 and February 2009, approximately one year after the baseline, while the third and final follow-up survey took place between October 2009 and March 2010, two years after baseline.